kubernetes/kubernetes/docs/admin/authorization.md

 ### Request Attributes

-A request has 4 attributes that can be considered for authorization:
+A request has 5 attributes that can be considered for authorization:
   - user (the user-string which a user was authenticated as).
+  - group (the list of group names the authenticated user is a member of).
-  - whether the request is readonly (GETs are readonly)
+  - whether the request is readonly (GETs are readonly).
-  - what resource is being accessed
+  - what resource is being accessed.
     - applies only to the API endpoints, such as `/api/v1/namespaces/default/pods`.
 For miscellaneous endpoints, like `/version`, the resource is the empty string.